 On 28 July 2023, a new draft bill of reshaping the Luxembourg accounting law was published, the main driver of which is to cover all accounting obligations in a single accounting law and broaden its scope of application by including additional types of undertakings, including investment funds formed as common funds (FCPs).
-The legislative process in respect of the draft bill is expected to be completed by 2025 at the latest.
+The legislative process in respect of the draft bill is expected to be completed by end of 2025.

-On 28 March 2024, the CSSF published Circular CSSF 24/856 on investor protection in the event of a NAV calculation error, non-compliance with investment rules and other errors.
-The new circular, which replaces Circular CSSF 02/77 and will take effect as from 1 January 2025, applies to UCITS, Part II UCIs, SIFs and SICARs as well as to ELTIF, MMF (being money market funds under Regulation (EU) 2017/1134), EuVECA and EuSEF (which are not UCITS, Part II UCIs, SIFs and SICARs) for which the CSSF is the competent authority in accordance with the applicable regulations.
+On 28 March 2024, the Financial Sector Supervisory Commission (CSSF) published Circular CSSF 24/856 on investor protection in the event of a net asset value calculation error, non-compliance with investment rules and other errors.
+The new circular, which replaces Circular CSSF 02/77 and has taken effect as from 1 January 2025, applies to undertakings for collective investment in transferable securities (UCITS), Part II undertakings for collective investment (UCIs), specialised investment funds (SIFs) and investment companies in risk capital (SICARs) as well as to European Long-Term Investment Funds (ELTIF), MMF (being money market funds under Regulation (EU) 2017/1134), European Venture Capital Funds (EuVECA) and European Special Entrepreneurship Funds (EuSEF) (which are not UCITS, Part II UCIs, SIFs and SICARs) for which the CSSF is the competent authority in accordance with the applicable regulations.
 The new circular sets guidelines to be followed by investment management professionals in case of errors in the administration or management of a UCI.
-More particularly, it covers, in addition to NAV calculation errors and non-compliance with the investment rules applicable to UCIs, also other errors (eg, errors at the level of the payment of costs and fees, swing pricing) that may occur at the level of a UCI.
-The new circular also defines a dedicated approach for the different types of funds concerning the tolerance thresholds governing NAV calculation errors.
+More particularly, it covers, in addition to net asset value calculation errors and non-compliance with the investment rules applicable to UCIs, also other errors (eg, errors at the level of the payment of costs and fees, swing pricing) that may occur at the level of a UCI.
+The new circular also defines a dedicated approach for the different types of funds concerning the tolerance thresholds governing net asset value calculation errors.